-RESOLVED: That planning permission be approved subject to conditions contained in the report of the Director of Place and Community.
+RESOLVED: That subject to the owners/applicants first entering into a Unilateral Undertaking for a financial contribution to mitigate the impact on the Cannock Chase Special Area of Conservation, then planning permission be approved subject to conditions contained in the report of the Director of Place and Community.

-(PRIOR TO CONSIDERATION OF THE APPLICATION, REPRESENTATIONS WERE MADE BY MRS JULIE THURLOW (OBJECTOR) AND MRS SERENA MEARS (ON BEHALF OF THE APPLICANT)).
+(PRIOR TO CONSIDERATION OF THE APPLICATION REPRESENTATIONS WERE MADE BY MR ROB DUNCAN (ON BEHALF OF THE APPLICANT)).